ultrasaurus/test-first-teaching/learn_ruby/teacher_notes.md

 This works in "preview mode" too, though it's a little weird, since `.scss` isn't converted into `.css` until the course is built using `rake build`.

-There's also a `ubiquitous` directory, whose contents are copied into each and every generated chapter directory.
+There's also a `ubiquitous` directory, whose contents are copied into each and every generated lab directory.

 ## Tricks